dashed-slug/wallets/readme.txt

 == Changelog ==

+= 2.11.2 =
+- Fix: Prices for Bitcoin cash reported by some exchanges as "BCC" are now changed to "BCH" to avoid confusion with BitConnect.
+- Fix: Bug when saving buddypress notifications in multisite.
+- Change: JSON API now does not throw when encountering an unknown action.
+Allows for extensions to define their own actions.

 = 2.11.1 =
 - Fix: Deposit fees were not being inserted to the DB (would affect the CoinPayments adapter).